Society of Mayflower Descendants of SC (SMDSC) 2023 Gilman Montgomery French Scholarship

 Middle and High School Division: Students may choose from the two options below.
 If choosing to write an essay, we strongly encourage submission to your local, regional, and/or state NHD competition.
 All applicants are strongly encouraged to work with their history and/or ELA teacher(s).

-• B. NHD project: submit the written materials described in section 5.2, Rules 15-20, pp. 18-21 of the NHD Contest Rule Book.
+• B. NHD project: submit the written materials described in the NHD Contest Rule Book.
 This includes a Title Page, a Process Paper, and an Annotated Bibliography.
 Audiovisual or performance projects should provide a link or a supplemental document.

 Other requirements: All submissions must have a cover sheet which includes: (1) contact information for the applicant (and for all group members, if applicable); name, best phone number, and mailing address are required.
 (2) For MS and HS, please include the name and contact information for your teacher/advisor.
 (3) Indication of the Division you are submitting to (MS, HS, or College).
 (4) Group projects must include a statement from all group members agreeing to the submission.

-The deadline for applications is noon, May 1, 2023 (or postmarked by May 1).
-You may reach out to Education Chair, Kristen French (kristenfrench.sc.mayflower @gmail.com; 843-478-3736) with any questions.
-Electronic submissions to kristenfrench.sc.mayflower @gmail.com; USPS submissions to Kristen French, 4923 France Ave, North Charleston, SC 29405.
+The deadline for applications is noon, May 1 (or postmarked by May 1).
+You may reach out to Education Chair, Holly Lohnes (edasst.sc.mayflower@gmail.com) with any questions.
+Electronic submissions to edasst.sc.mayflower@gmail.com are encouraged.
+To arrange a physical submission, please contact the SMD-SC Education Assistant.

 PRIMARY AND SECONDARY RESOURCES